 **There may not always be a convenient place to change clothes.
 Consider wearing a bottom layer that you can leave on to change clothes in public (ie. tank top, spandex, shorts).
 It's a good idea to bring a big blanket that we can hold up if you have to change in a public area.

 It’s likely that we will do lots of walking during the shoot.
 Choose shoes that are comfortable, but remember that your shoes will also be photographed, so they need to be thoughtfully considered as well!

 If you have any questions about your clothing choices, feel free to reach out!
 I'm happy to give guidance.

-You are welcome to bring props to use in your photos (sports gear, letter jacket, any favorite stuff that reflects who you are right now!)
+You are welcome to bring props to use in your photos (sports gear, letter jacket, instruments, or any favorite stuff that reflects who you are right now!)

 Chat with me about any ideas that you have!

 Your make-up should be natural and just slightly heavier than daily wear for photos.
 Don't use too much make-up trying to hide blemishes.
 It will be easier for me to retouch your prints if you keep a more natural look.
 Make sure that your face make-up is blended into your neck so that when you look in the mirror there is not a drastic color change.
 If you're not comfortable with makeup, consider having your make-up done professionally.

 Bring chapstick or lip gloss to keep your lips moist.

 Girls, bring your make-up, hair spray and a small mirror to do touch-ups during outfit changes.
 Oil blotting sheets or sheer powder are great to avoid a shiny face.